Radiation therapy for ALL

 Learn more about:

 How it is given

-- to the brain or spine when ALL has spread, or is likely to spread, to the cerebrospinal fluid
+- brain or spine when ALL has spread, or is likely to spread, to the cerebrospinal fluid

-- to the whole body (total body irradiation) before a stem cell transplant.
+- whole body (total body irradiation) before a stem cell transplant.

 If you are having radiation therapy to the brain, you will be fitted for a special mask.
 This keeps your head still during treatment.